 - Vinegar (At least one bottle)

 1. Pour two tablespoons of flour into a bowl.
 Add two tablespoons of baking powder into the bowl.
 Mix well and set aside.

 2. Pour approximately one tablespoon of vegetable oil into a cup.

-3. Add a drop or two of food colouring, or until the desired colour is achieved.
+3. Add a drop or two of food colouring or until the desired colour is achieved.
 (Note: Bear in mind the colour will be lightened once the oil is mixed in with the powder.)

 4. Mix well.
 Don’t worry if the food colouring is separating from the oil.

 5. Pour the coloured oil into the flour mixture and mix well.
-When the oil is mixed into the flour, it will clump.
+When the oil is mixed with the flour, it will clump.
 Just keep breaking it up and mixing.
 Repeat with other colours.